reeset/lc_data_dump/README.md

 This data is derived from the U.S. Library of Congress's open data dump.
 You can read about the data dump here: [Library offers largest release of digital catalog records in history](https://loc.gov/item/prn-17-068/ ).

-The data released by the Library of Congress have been made available in a number of formats.
+The data released by the Library of Congress has been made available in a number of formats.
 For the purpose of these files, I've created a set of data files that make use of the UTF8 data files.
 I've tried to note the process used for each set of data files.

 # Bibliographic data: